EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 a sliver as a resource which is attached to a slice; K8s defines a Pod as a collection of containers which form the unit of instantiable functionality for a Service.
-To see the difference, note that a GENI experimenter who wished to use K8s  to deploy and organize his experiment might make the reasonable choice to deploy each Pod in a VM; in this case, GENI would see each Pod as a sliver.
+To see the difference, note that a GENI experimenter who wished to use K8s  to deploy and organize his or her experiment might make the reasonable choice to deploy each Pod in a VM; in this case, GENI would see each Pod as a sliver.
 However, another reasonable choice, depending upon the resources consumed